What to know when choosing a stick ...

 High kick point - The high kick point stick is preferred by players looking for max power for firing slap shots

 The flex of a stick provides a whipping, sling-shot effect to a shot giving it extra velocity.
 A general rule of thumb when selecting a stick flex is to choose a flex number that is 1/2 your player's body weight.
-So if your player weighs 200lbs a flex number of 100 would be the suggested flex.
+So if your player weighs 200 lbs, a flex number of 100 would be the suggested flex.
 However, it again comes back to the player's preference and strength, For younger players who aren't as strong, I would suggest going with a flex number slightly lower than 1/2 their body weight.
 A good test is to have the player lean on the stick and try to bend it.
-If they have to apply too much force then the flex is too high and they should select a lower number.
-Conversely. if the stick bends super easy without much exertion you should probably select a higher flex number.
+If they have to apply too much force, then the flex is too high, and they should select a lower number.
+Conversely. if the stick bends easily without much exertion, you should probably select a higher flex number.

 The general rule of thumb for measuring stick length has always been to put the toe of the stick blade on the floor, between your feet (with no shoes or skates on), with the stick parallel to the body, and measure to the bottom of the nose.
-Once locating this area on the stick's shaft this is where the stick should trimmed/cut.
+Once this area is located on the stick's shaft, the stick should be trimmed/cut.
 Again this length standard is just a rule of thumb.
 Players can and should deviate slightly from this benchmark length based on their preferences and/or position.

 As aforementioned, a secondary influence on how far to deviate from this "bottom of the nose" standard is dependent on the position played.
-Generally, shorter sticks allow for better puck handling (think forwards, particularly centerman) while longer sticks provide better use of the stick's flex capability and provide a better defensive radius (think defensemen firing slapshots and making poke checks).
+Generally, shorter sticks allow for better puck handling (think forwards, particularly centerman).
+In comparison, longer sticks provide better use of the stick's flex capability and provide a better defensive radius (think defensemen firing slapshots and making poke checks).
 The medium length, or